nomppy/nomppy.github.io/content/posts/impostor.md

 heck, there's a reason famous writers are often deranged alcoholics.

-that being said, i think writing something melancholic and sad and depressing and existential is much easier than writing something positive, uplifting, encouraging, or hopeful. it is harder to write something positive for the same reason that it is easy to write something sad. and personally, i think those are better ones to read, and write. but that won't the case here.
+that being said, i think writing something melancholic and sad and depressing and existential is much easier than writing something positive, uplifting, encouraging, or hopeful. and personally, i think those are better ones to read, and write. but that won't the case here.

 # 3